AidanWarner97/tile-image-gen/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [AGPL](https://choosealicense.com/licenses/agpl-3.0/) License.
+For more details, refer to the [LICENSE](LICENSE) file.

----

-##  Acknowledgments

-- List any resources, contributors, inspiration, etc. here.

 [**Return**](#-quick-links)